Yu-Gi-Oh: 6 Alternate Ways To Win Duels

 And summoning those monsters isn't easy; they all demand a tribute of three creatures.
 Still, if you manage to call them out, and have Horakhty in your hand, the duel is as good as over.
 Horakhty's summon can't be negated, either, so you won't have to worry about effects that can prevent summons.
 This card isn't easy to play, but definitely deserves its place in the countdown.

-Rating: 3.5/5.
-Horakhty's not easy to use, but once your preparations are complete, there's no risk of failure.
+Rating: 3/5.
+Horakhty's not easy to use, but once your preparations are complete, there's no way to stop it

 3. Destiny Board